Morikawa, Rahm, McIlroy bring buzz to Brookline in US Open - WHIZ News

 The idea of the U.S. Open is to identify the best players.
 Some of them require some introductions to major championship contention on the weekend.

-Start with Dahmen, the cancer survivor and everyman who will never be accused of taking himself too seriously, even if he takes his game seriously.
+Start with Dahmen, who will never be accused of taking himself too seriously, even if he takes his game seriously.
 He thought about withdrawing from the 36-hole qualifier twice last week, before it started and after the first round.

 But he stuck it out, and with a 68 on Friday, plays in the final group of a major for the first time.
 He joined Morikawa at 5-under 135.

+“We don’t tee off until 3:45 tomorrow.
+I typically have to be home at 5 for dinner,” Dahmen said.
+“So this will be different, for sure.”

-The group one shot behind includes Hayden Buckley, who actually studied while at Missouri because he never thought playing golf for a living was going to work out.
-He wasn’t in the U.S. Open until making a 20-foot birdie putt in a playoff for the last spot in his qualifier 11 days ago.
+The group one shot behind includes Buckley, who wasn’t in the U.S. Open until making a 20-foot birdie putt in a playoff for the last spot in his qualifier 11 days ago.

 He was fading, like so many others, with three bogeys during a five-hole stretch around the turn when he got back on track.
 Birdies on the last two holes gave him another 68.